 1. Apple Pie

 And what better way to start this food bucket list than the all-time American dessert: apple pie!
-It is as delightful as it sounds, with a butter crust that maintains its form nicely and some wonderful sweet flavors, fall spices, and a butter crust that holds its shape well.
+It is as yummy as it sounds, with a butter crust, wonderful sweet flavors and fall spices.
 The perfect pie for your Thanksgiving Bucket List, or any other occasion throughout the year!

 Recipe: Apple Pie by Grandma Ople